nzimman/Tweets-Sentiment-Analysis/README.md

 In this project, MongoDB runs in a Docker container, therefore it's not necessary to install the DB on the computer.

 ### ETL Job: Extract - Transform - Load
-The tweets in MongoDB are extracted from the database and analyzed when executing *etl_job.py* file.
+The tweets in MongoDB are extracted and analyzed when executing *etl_job.py* file.
 This code, reads the tweets, runs the sentiment analysis and saves the results in a PostGreSQL database.

 In order to give the twitter collector module time to collect data, the ETL job process make use of the sleep function in Python.